 Can I re-use the kombu or the bonito flakes?

 If you want to recycle the kombu, you can simmer in a little sake, mirin and soy sauce on high heat until the kombu becomes tender.
 Slice finely and keep in the fridge, and eat as a snack, on salad or with rice.
 It is very nutritious with lots of fibre.
+But just beware that kombu is high in iodine, so people with thyroid issues may need to consult a medical professional.

 You can re-use the bonito flakes by placing them in a saucepan with water and bringing to the boil, then straining.
 This is called niban dashi (No. 2 dashi) and can be used for simmering dishes, but not for soups like miso soup as the flavour is not so crisp.
 To make No.2 dashi, you will need lots of bonito flakes, and in most cases, you may need to add some fresh bonito flakes to enhance the flavour.
 No such thing as No. 3 dashi…